Accounting is the management and communication of financial information for business and administrative decision-making.

 Flagler's accounting program will offer you a foundation that emphasizes the analytical, decision-making, and communication skills critical for success in today’s corporate world.

-The mission of the accounting major is to promote the understanding and ethical practice of accountancy and serve the community, while teaching students the skills they need for life after graduation.
+Mission: To promote the understanding and ethical practice of accountancy and serve the community, while teaching you the skills you need for life after graduation.